She110ck/dotfiles/README.md

 `dotfiles` will have `backup` directory in case if you already have some configs for things below.
 Just will move with timestap, don't worry.

+Often I had a issue with nested window containers on i3wm.
+For example when you focusing on parent window with `Mod+a` and trying to split, but it just becomes messy.
+Found solution [there](https://publish.reddit.com/embed?url=https://www.reddit.com/r/i3wm/comments/enl5to/comment/feems8p/)

+> A node that has either a vertical or horizontal preselected split, if you attempt to move it left or right, it clears the split instead of moving it.

 ### Using Git and the bootstrap script

 Repo contains submodules for `zsh`.
 If you need them, clone with  `--recursive-submodules` flag.